Asian Studies (ASIA)

 Happiness and Wellbeing in Indian Religions

-Students will investigate the existential, psychological, and spiritual perspective on wellbeing and happiness in the religious traditions originating in the Indian subcontinent, including Hinduism, Buddhism, and Sikhism.
+Students will investigate the existential, psychological, and spiritual perspectives on wellbeing and happiness in the religions originating in the Indian subcontinent, including Hinduism, Buddhism, and Sikhism.
 They will analyze how these traditions address the problem of suffering, conceptualize wellbeing, and shed light on the pursuit of happiness.
-In doing so, students will learn about the application of Indian religious teachings and explore the overlap of such teachings with popular concepts and themes found in Western thought (such as mindfulness, meaningful living, and resilience) and the diffusion of religious practices (such as yoga and vipassana meditation) in the global context.
+In doing so, students will learn about the application of Indian religious teachings.
+Students will also explore the overlap of Indian and Indigenous of the Pacific Northwest spiritual teachings, and investigate popular Indian concepts and themes found in Western thought (such as mindfulness, meaningful living, and resilience) and the diffusion of religious practices (such as yoga and vipassana meditation) in the global context.

 Level: UG